tonydelanuez/tonydelanuez.github.io/content/writing/understanding-k8s-deployments-replicasets-hpas.md

 ---

-## What this `podTemplateHash` I'm seeing everywhere?

-Each ReplicaSet created by a Deployment gets a unique `pod-template-hash` label.
-This is how Deployments tell them apart.
-It’s a hash of the Pod template spec, so even small changes create a new hash.

----

 ## Tuning rollout behavior

 If your application is experiencing some issues during deploys, take a look at tuning your rollout config.